chainflip-io/chainflip-uniswapV3-python/README.md

 ## Pythonized Uniswap V3
 This repository contains a pythonized version of the popular Uniswap V3 AMM.

-It aims to provide a python model of the AMM with a high-level of accuracy.
-It intends to mimicks the Solidity implementation with no further optimizations.
-This is because the goal is not to make an optimized model but rather to mirror the original code to allow for easy debugging and further development.
+The goal of this model is not to optimize the original design but rather to mirror the code and allow for easy debugging and further development.
 Therefore, only a few abstractions have been made for a more comprehensible and simplified model - e.g. using Python dictionary features instead of the BitMap library in Solidity.

+This implementation achieves a very high-accuracy model of the original Solidity code and it also includes the full testset.

 ## Dependencies